Coney Island: Events

 Coney Island USA sponsors various seasonal acts every year.
 In April, the organization hosts the Noisefest and the Congress of Curious Peoples.
 This is followed in May or June by the Coney Island Mermaid Parade, which takes place on Surf Avenue and the boardwalk, and features floats and performances.
 During August or September, Coney Island USA produces the Beard and Moustache Competition; Tattoo and Motorcycle Festival; and Coney Island Film Festival.
 The organization then hosts the Creepshow at the Freakshow, an interactive Halloween-themed event, in October.

 The annual Cosme 5K Charity Run/Walk, supported by the Coney Island Sports Foundation, takes place on the Riegelmann Boardwalk toward the end of June.

 A major national volleyball tournament hosted by the Association of Volleyball Professionals (AVP), which is typically hosted on the West Coast of the U.S., was held in Coney Island starting in 2006.
 The AVP built a 4,000-seat stadium and twelve outer courts next to the boardwalk for the event.
-The tournament returned to Coney Island from 2007 through 2009, but was not hosted at Coney Island in 2010 due to a lack of money.
 When AVP tournaments resumed in Brooklyn in 2015, they were hosted at Brooklyn Bridge Park instead.

 In 2009, the Ringling Bros. and Barnum & Bailey Circus performed in Coney Island for the first time since 1956.
 The event, titled The Coney Island Boom-A-Ring, was housed in tents that were located between the boardwalk and Surf Avenue.
 The following year, they returned to the same location with The Coney Island Illuscination.

-In May 2015, Thor Equities unveiled Coney Art Walls, a public art wall project curated by former Museum of Contemporary Art, Los Angeles director Jeffrey Deitch and Thor CEO Joe Sitt.
+In May 2015, Thor Equities unveiled Coney Art Walls, a public art wall project curated by former Museum of Contemporary Art, Los Angeles, director Jeffrey Deitch and Thor CEO Joe Sitt.
 Located at 3050 Stillwell Avenue, the project featured work from more than 30 artists.
 The exhibition started being held annually through at least 2019.